0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/jwz.md

 > Here, we used the JWZ to manage the communication between the user and the Verifier.
 A JWZ can also be used in the communication between the user and the Issuer so that the user can prove his/her identity in order to fetch the claims associated with his/her identity.

-For web3/smart contract-based authentication, the data must be passed in a different format.
-This will be the subject of the next section of the tutorial.

 ### Libraries

 - <a href="https://github.com/iden3/js-jwz" target="_blank">js-jwz</a> for JavaScript implementation